jojozhuang/jojozhuang.github.io/_posts/portfolios/2016-01-27-Resturant.md

 6. Backend data server, which is built with ASP.NET MVC.
 You can simulate the register, login and logout function here.
 ![backend](/assets/resturant/backend.png "backend")

 You can get the source code from [Github](https://github.com/jojozhuang/Course/tree/master/CSC472/FinalProject/Code "Source Code").
-And the source code for backend server [Data Server](https://github.com/jojozhuang/Course/tree/master/CSC472/FinalProject/DataServer "Source Code")
+And the [Source Code](https://github.com/jojozhuang/Course/tree/master/CSC472/FinalProject/DataServer "Source Code") for backend server is also available.